20 Caves In Slovenia You Gotta See

 At around 6200m long, the caves include the Reka River, which disappears underground at the caves’ entrance.
 Inside the caves, you will find Martel’s Chamber, one of the continent’s largest underground chambers, at around 2.2 million cubic meters.

 You can easily explore the caves on foot, although be aware that this is one of the most popular attractions in the country, so there may be crowds from time to time.
-The first section of the caves themselves, Marinic Cave and Mahorcic Cave, are popular, with Big Collapse Doline, an underground canyon, also very well visited.
+The first section of the caves themselves, Marinic Cave and Mahorcic Cave, are popular, along with the Big Collapse Doline, an underground canyon that is also very well visited.

 Brands We Use And Trust